 The LA City scandal has caused deep wounds across communities and exposed inequities in how city government operates.
 While the political and civic leaders involved in the scandal must be held accountable, intercommunity healing and a more equitable future will require more than just resignations.
 A new vision of city governance is needed, and that vision needs to be rooted in and shaped by the perspectives of BIPOC and low-income Angelenos.
-In collaboration with residents, OUR LA coalition will work to realize this vision and advance a community-based reform agenda.
+In collaboration with residents, OUR LA will work to realize this vision and advance a community-based reform agenda.

-The coalition’s goal is to engage community residents and educate policymakers and the public about the structural reforms needed to realize a more racially equitable Los Angeles.
+OUR LA's goal is to engage community residents and educate policymakers and the public about the structural reforms needed to realize a more racially equitable Los Angeles.

 What Is Structural Reform & Why Does It Matter?

 While fighting for changes that address specific issues, such as homelessness, housing, transportation, city services, etc., are urgent and important, tackling each on its own is not enough.
 We need to change the rules of the game – the very structures, systems, and processes – within our city government that bring about, perpetuate, and exacerbate racial and economic disparities, corruption, and underrepresentation of low-income and BIPOC communities.
 To achieve this goal, a multi-racial, structural reform agenda for city government must be rooted in communities most impacted by these racist systems and processes found within city government.

 - Identify reform priorities through community convenings & disseminating community surveys across the city.

 - Develop a community reform agenda based on the feedback gathered at convenings and surveys.